FAQs

 For further advice on international practice placements, refer to the ‘WFOT Student Guide for International Practice Placements.’

-Occupational therapists can work in another country if they meet the requirements of the country in which they are seeking employment.
-Contact the relevant WFOT Member Organisation/s and/or their WFOT Delegate.
+entry level practice requirements of the country in which they are seeking employment.
+Contact the relevant WFOT Member Organisation(s) and/or their WFOT Delegate.

 Online discussions, including working in another country, are available via the WFOT Occupational Therapy International Online Network (OTION).